 5. Stick up a mural

-Adding character to a child’s room can be really tricky when you’re renting.
-The kids might be pestering you for an Avengers themed scheme or bright purple walls, so how do you give them a fun children’s room that’s theirs without paint or wallpaper?
+Adding character to a child’s room can be really tricky when you’re decorating a rental.
+The kids might be pestering you for an Avengers themed scheme or bright purple walls, so how do you give them a fun kids’ room that’s theirs without paint or wallpaper?

 You can customise your walls without risking the wrath of your landlord – wall stickers are a great way to add your own style to your home.
 And best of all, they’re completely removable and won’t even leave marks.
 So they won’t cause hassle when you move out.

 And yes, grown ups can have them too!